zainafzal88/blog/_posts/2020-08-30-commenting-system-blog.md

         await _amazonDynamoDb.DeleteItemAsync(request);
     }
 ```
-Congratulations!!!
-You have sucessfully implemented your own commenting system for you website / blog etc. However, if any of the above didn't work for you, please leave a comment below and i'll contact you via email
+You have successfully implemented your own commenting system for your website / blog etc. If any of the above didn't work for you, please leave a comment below and I'll contact you via email